openlawteam/tribute-contracts/docs/adapters/Financing.md

 ## Events

-No event are emitted from this adapter.
+No events are emitted from this adapter.